 To save the entire state of VisIt, which includes things such as the plots in the window and the operators applied to the plots for each visualization window, select either Save session or Save session as from the Main window's File menu.
 When using Save session, if a session has already been restored or saved, VisIt will overwrite the existing session file.
 If a session has not already been restored or saved, VisIt will bring up a dialog window that will allow the user to specify the location and name of the session file.
-When using Save session as VisIt will always bring up a dialog window that will allow the user to confirm before overwriting an existing session file.
+When using Save session as VisIt will always bring up a dialog window that will allow the user to specify the location and name of the session file and prompt the user to confirm before overwriting an existing session file.